• Skip to main content

 Key Responsibilities:

-• Proficiency in using customer service software and tools.
+• Proficiency in tax software and Microsoft Office Suite, particularly Excel.

 Research The Company